WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 <!-- List any succinct expected products from this implementation plan. -->

-When this work is completed, it is expected that we will be able to clearly distinguish which tags returned by the API are machine-generated.
+When this work is completed, it is expected that we will be able to clearly distinguish which tags returned by the API are machine-generated and where those tags came from.
 We will also have a clearly documented approach for handling duplicate tags and how this affects search results.

 ## Step-by-step plan